How to Submit

 Submission deadlines are 23:59 Central Daylight Time on the indicated submission date.

 IMPORTANT: Confirmations of accepted abstracts will be issued in November 2019.
-If you have not received a confirmation email from us by November 30th, please
+If you have not received a confirmation email from us by mid December, please

 There are four Poster Sessions, scheduled each day.
 The presenting author must post materials and be present at least one full hour during the assigned session and at least one other author is expected to be present during the remainder of the session.

 A poster should be complete and self-supporting.
 The author should only need to supplement or discuss particular points raised during inquiry.
 Remember that several people of varying degrees of interest and experience may be viewing your poster at once.
 Therefore, you will want to make your points as complete and brief as possible.